Cohabitive games so far

-A peacewager is a partially cooperative, partially competitive multiplayer game that provides an anarchic dojo for development in applied cooperative bargaining, or negotiation.
+A cohabitive game1 is a partially cooperative, partially competitive multiplayer game that provides an anarchic dojo for development in applied cooperative bargaining, or negotiation.

-Over the past couple of years, we've been gradually and irregularly designing and playtesting the first1 peacewager boardgame, which we'll call
+So, over the past couple of years, we've been gradually and irregularly designing and playtesting the first2 cohabitive boardgame, which for now we can call

 Difference and Peace Peacewager 1, or P1.
 This article explains why we think this new genre is important, how it's been going, what we've learned, and where we should go next.

 I hope that cohabitive games will aid both laypeople and theorists in developing cooperative bargaining as theory, practice and culture, but I also expect these games to just be more fun than purely cooperative or purely competitive games, supporting livelier dialog, and a wider variety of interesting strategic relationships and dynamics.